Erik-Huang/learngit/readme.txt

-Git is not a version control system.
+Git is a distributed version control system.
-Git is not free software.
+Git is free software distributed under the GPL.